Babies should not eat much salt, as it's not good for their kidneys.

 Rice tends to take up more arsenic than other grains, but this does not mean that you or your baby cannot eat rice.

 In the EU, there are maximum levels of inorganic arsenic allowed in rice and rice products, and even stricter levels are set for foods intended for young children.

-Don't worry if your child has already had rice drinks.
+Do not worry if your child has already had rice drinks.
 There's no immediate risk to them, but it's best to switch to a different kind of milk.

 Raw jelly cubes

 Raw jelly cubes can be a choking hazard for babies and young children.